naseroish/sda-devops-final-project/docs/cicd.md

 ---

-## Flow 1: Infrastructure PR Validation
+## Flow 1: Terraform PR Validation

 **When:** Pull request to `/infrastructure/**`
 **Branch:** `main` only